EU considers action, Pope weighs in, after Bangladesh disaster

 Pope Francis added to pressure for change in his toughest remarks on workers' rights since his election on March 13, an indication he plans to make social justice a plank of his pontificate.

-"Living on 38 euros ($50) a month - that was the pay of these people who died.
-That is called slave labor," Francis said in a private impromptu sermon at his personal morning Mass in his residence, Vatican Radio reported.
+"Living on 38 euros (32.1 pounds) a month - that was the pay of these people who died.
+That is called slave labour," Francis said in a private impromptu sermon at his personal morning Mass in his residence, Vatican Radio reported.

 There were about 3,000 people inside the complex, which was built on a swamp, when it collapsed.
 About 2,500 people have been rescued, many injured, but many remain unaccounted for.